 Uses clinical cases to stimulate inquiry, critical thinking and knowledge application and integration.

 - Individual Preceptorship

-Providing students with an early exposure to patient care to practice history, physical and counseling skills with the 1:1 guidance of a primary care mentor.
+Provides students with early exposure to patient care so they can practice history, physical and counseling skills.

 Reviews key concepts and relates them to new ones and assess learning